Table of Contents

 Trading Conditions & Platform Analysis of Tellltd.com

-Tellltd.com offers CFDs, Forex, crypto markets, and account types starting from €100 to €100,000, with leverage up to 1:100, but there is no demo access and minimal detail on spreads, commissions, or execution policy.
-The interface is a basic web trading terminal only.
+Tellltd.com offers CFDs, Forex, and crypto markets, with account types ranging from €100 to €100,000 and leverage up to 1:100.
+However, there is no demo account, minimal transparency on spreads or execution policies, and only a basic web trading terminal is provided.

 Reputation & User Reviews About Tellltd.com